NikitaAgrawal53/publicis/README.md

 4. `docker build -it -p 3000:3000 frontend/reactjs:latest`

 Note : Both Frontend and Backend services needs to be up and running for this application to work end to end

+###  Enhancements could have been done for complete solution
+1. Validation for Name and Limit input fields
+2. Error message against each field
+3. Validation for duplicate credit card number in backend
+4. Unit test cases for UI as well as backend
+5. Comments, to make the code more understandable
+6. Code quality check / improvement using Sonar